Search

 The high fiber content in low-processed cereal products helps us to maintain or reduce our body weight, reduce the risk of cardiovascular disease and some cancers.
 As we can see, there are many advantages and they are indisputable.
 However, situations occur where the use of highly purified products such as wheat bread or breadcrumbs will work lightly as a medicine, because dietary fiber avoids the ability to bind to water and stimulate insufficient water intake in a daily diet.

-3. Whether athletes can use refined grain
+3. Can athletes use grains without whole grain

 Source